each/draft-aname/draft-ietf-dnsop-aname.md

 the exact mechanism for obtaining the target is unspecified, so cache effects or deliberate policies might make the sibling TTL smaller.
 There is a more extended discussion of TTL handling in {#ttls}.

-Secondary servers rely on zone transfers to obtain sibling address records, just like the rest of the zone, and serve them in the usual way (with (#additional) Additional section processing if they support it).
-A working DNS NOTIFY [@?RFC1996] setup is necessary to avoid extra delays propagating updated sibling address records when they change.

 ## Alternatives